kvnandula04/jekyll-now/_posts/2020-05-10-how-to-make-time-for-what-matters.md

 ## How do you start?
  - Break down big things to small things.<br />
  - Start in the middle.
 Pick the thing that feels like a good place to jump in. <br />
+ - Dive in where you can dive in and spread out from there <br />

+## How to do tasks when they don't have a deadline?
+ - Schedule days where you think you can do the task.
+ - Create deadlines for yourself.

+## What are the best ways to stay focused on tasks?
+ -